LencyBhalodiya/LencyBhalodiya/README.md

 - 👋 Hi, I’m @LencyBhalodiya
 - 👀 I’m interested in Web Developer with React.js
 - 🌱 I’m currently learning Data Structure and Algorithm
-- 📫 How to reach me (linkedln: lencyBhalodiya)
+- 📫 How to reach me (linkedln and Twitter: lencyBhalodiya)

 <!---
 LencyBhalodiya/LencyBhalodiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.